 The department must submit the signed Panel Physician Selection form to the Department of Human Resources (300 Turner Street NW, Suite 2300, Blacksburg Va.
 24061) or fax to 540-231-3830.

 Those employees needing immediate medical treatment for serious injuries may visit an emergency room and should report the injury as Workers' Compensation at the time treatment is received.
 Follow-up treatment must be provided by a Workers' Compensation panel physician.

 Once an employee reports a job-related injury, the supervisor must immediately file the Employer's Accident Report Form.

 A claims adjuster from Managed Care Innovations, Virginia Tech's Workers' Compensation carrier, will be assigned to handle the claim.

 Employees may complete a mileage reimbursement form to report travel for medical visits relating to the Workers' Compensation injury.
-Forms may be requested from the Department of Human Resources at 540-231-9331 or 540-231-3463.
+Forms may be requested from the Department of Human Resources at 540-231-9331.

 It is the employee's responsibility to submit disability slips or job duty restrictions as authorized by the panel doctor to the departmental supervisor.
 The supervisor must submit the original disability slip for lost workdays to the Department of Human Resources.
 Please note that it is necessary to submit disability slips in a timely manner for accurate leave reporting purposes.
-The university will not accept retroactive disability slips.
+The university does not accept retroactive disability slips.

 This Executive Order (52) requires Virginia Tech to make every reasonable effort to return those employees to work who have sustained job related injuries or illnesses, and as a result are prevented from returning to their full former employment.
-Employees will be returned to work on a transitional or full time basis as soon as it is determined to be medically feasible to do so.
+Employees are returned to work on a transitional or full time basis as soon as it is determined to be medically feasible to do so.